apache/mynewt-core/README.md

 # Contact

-For any questions on the dev\_test repository, please contact the Stack developer's list (stack-dev@googlegroups.com).
+For any questions on the dev\_test repository, please contact the Mynewt developer's list (stack-dev@googlegroups.com).